DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 ## Implementation language
 Java

+## Installation
+In order to deploy the DS4M it is not mnandatory to compile the code since an already compiled version of the software is already provided in /target/ROOT.war.
+If you don't want to compile teh source code skip step _Compilation_.

-## Requirements
+### Requirements for deployment
-In order to work, this component requires the following elements to be installed:
+In order to be executed, this component requires the following elements to be installed:

-* jre 8
+* JRE 8
-* tomcat 8.5
+* Apache Tomcat 8.5

-## Execution
-To launch this component, execute the following command:
+### Requirements for copiling the code
+* JRE 8
+* Maven

+### Compilation
+* Download the source code from this repository
+* Copile it using maven: with a shell navigate to the main folder and use the command  _mvn package_

+### Deployment
-* copy the file decision-system-for-data-and-computation-movement/DS4M/target/ROOT.war in /usr/local/tomcat/webapps/. of the machine where tomcat is installed
+* Move the war file _/target/ROOT.war_ just created in the _webapps_ folder of Apache Tomcat
-* start tomcat
+* Start Apache Tomcat

-## check deployment
+### Check deployment
 To test if the application is deployed correctly:
 * open a browser
 * go to __address__:__port__/NotifyViolation
 * a web page saying that the service is up and running should be displayed.

 __address__: address of the machine where tomcat is installed
 __port__: port of the application, if no port forwarding has been specified, it is 8080

 ## License